swizzin/docs.swizzin.ltd/docs/getting-started/faqs.md

 sidebar_label: Frequently Asked Questions
 ---

+## SOMETHING is BrOkEnN!!!
+THis doesn't work and I don't know what to dooooo

+Please make sure to read our [general troubleshooting guide](guides/troubleshooting.md) before attacking our Discord support team or hammering the GitHub Issues.

 ## I just installed swizzin and the dashboard shows that it's using all my RAM.
 WTF?!

 The panel reports three statistics related to memory consumption: `real`, `cache` and `physical`.